boxgrinder/boxgrinder.org/blog/2011-02-22-boxgrinder-build-0-8-1-released.md

 tags: [ boxgrinder ]
 ---

-I'm happy to announce new **BoxGrinder Build 0.8.1**.
+I'm happy to announce **BoxGrinder Build 0.8.1**.
 This is a bugfix release.
-Please refer to [Release Notes][release_notes] below for a full list of bugfixes.
+Please refer to the [Release Notes][release_notes] below for a full list of bugfixes.

-This release is immediately available from [BoxGrinder stable repo][repos] and will be available shorty in Fedora Rawhide.
+This release is immediately available from [BoxGrinder stable repo][repos] and will be available shortly in Fedora Rawhide.

 # Some future ideas (your input needed!)

 ## Moving all plugins into boxgrinder-build gem?

-In this release I fixed some [gem dependencies issues][BGBUILD-165].
+In this release I fixed some [gem dependency issues][BGBUILD-165].
 Currently we have **11 plugins** for BoxGrinder Build.
-Having up to date gemspec and RPM spec files with proper version of all dependencies is very hard.
-I think about including all plugins into *boxgrinder-build* gem.
+Keeping the gemspec and RPM spec files up to date with the proper versions of all of the dependencies is difficult.
+I'm therefore considering including all of the plugins into the *boxgrinder-build* gem.

 ### Advantages:

-* Simpler install - all plugins ready to work
+* Simpler install - all of the plugins would be available with one install
 * Simpler release process

 ### Disadvantages:

-* All plugins with dependencies installed - bigger dependency tree
+* All of the plugins with their dependencies would be installed, resulting in a bigger dependency tree
 * Plugins you're not interested in would be installed too

 **What's your opinion?** Please leave a comment.

 ## BoxGrinder 0.8.x in Fedora 13/14?

-[BoxGrinder Build 0.8.0 was released][0.8.0] almost two weeks ago, but it hadn't make into Fedora yet (you can of course download latest releases from [our repositories][repos], you don't need to wait for Fedora packages).
-Fixing [BGBUILD-165] makes it finally possbile.
-I haven't still decided whether 0.8.x should land in Fedora 13 and 14.
+[BoxGrinder Build 0.8.0 was released][0.8.0] almost two weeks ago, but it hasn't yet made it into Fedora (you can of course download the latest releases from [our repositories][repos], you don't need to wait for Fedora packages) due to [BGBUILD-165].
+With [BGBUILD-165] now fixed, 0.8.x can be added to Fedora, though I haven't decided whether 0.8.x should land in Fedora 13 and 14.
-If you have some thoughts on this, **please leave a comment**.
+If you have any thoughts on this, **please leave a comment**.

 # Release notes